LakshitSinghBishtTM/xLaDe/README.md

 ## Contributing

-Contributions are welcome — especially **new ecosystem experiments**.
+Contributions are heartily welcome to help in our project.

 See: